cornishcoder1/Food_of_Japan_Quiz/README.md

 - The Grimes Teacher's YouTube video <a href="https://www.youtube.com/watch?v=arcFqEuV_XQ"> 'Python: Print ASCII Art'</a> for showing me how to do just that.
 - The Geeks for Geeks article <a href="https://www.geeksforgeeks.org/print-colors-python-terminal/"> 'Print Colors To Python Terminal'</a> for showing me how to use Colorama.
 - The DelftStack article <a href="https://www.delftstack.com/howto/python/number-of-keys-in-dictionary-python/"> 'Count Number of Dictionary Keys Python'</a> for introducing the enumerate() function to me.
-- Love Running project for reference and guidance.
+- Love Sandwiches project for reference and guidance.
-- Victor Miclovich (Mentor)
+- Sebastian Immel (Mentor)
-- <a href="http://w3schools.com"> W3 Schools</a> for tips on media queries, date inputs on forms and centering tables.